 In this section we evaluate our two proposed Tributary-Delta approaches, TD-Coarse and TD, in varying network conditions, using existing tree and multi-path approaches as baselines.
 We begin in Section 7.1 by describing the real-world data and the simulation environment we used.
 Then, in Section 7.2, we show the different ways in which TD-Coarse and TD adapt to changes in network conditions.
 Using a simple aggregate (Sum), we report the error reductions due to our proposed approaches over the baseline approaches in Section 7.3.
-Finally, in Section 7.4, we provide measurements of communication load for our frequent items algorithm MIN TOTAL-LOAD and evaluate TD-Coarse and TD for this more complex aggregate.
+Then, in Section 7.4, we provide measurements of communication load for our frequent items algorithm MIN TOTAL-LOAD in both tree and multipath scenarios, and evaluate TD-Coarse and TD for this more complex aggregate.
+Finally, in Section 7.5, we summarize the results.